jasperkennex/jasperkennex/README.md

 ## Hello there 👋

-My name is Bao Duong — you can also call me Jasper Kennex.
+My name is Dương Thái Bảo — you can also call me Jasper Kennex.

+This is my secondary account, which I use to hold my username “jasperkennex”.

 I'm a Software Engineer based in Vietnam 🇻🇳.
 I’m passionate about sharing knowledge and making meaningful contributions to the tech community.
 While my main area of expertise is Android development, I enjoy designing Web UI/UX out of personal interest.